srobo/docs/programming/power.md

 robot.wait_start()
 ~~~~~

-This may be useful for testing, but be sure to remove it in the competition,
+This method will block until the start button is pressed.
-as you won't be allowed to touch the start button after a match has begun!
+This may be useful for testing, but be sure to remove it in the competition, as you won't be allowed to touch the start button after a match has begun!